 Two, Job is a deep book with deep answers to deep questions.
-This is a book of incredibly rich and beautiful poetry (in Hebrew most of the book is written as poetry, which can be seen in some Bibles by the way the text is offset differently).
-Yet for most people, Job is a closed book.
-When they don’t understand the imagery, it goes right over their heads.
-But with a little bit of information, this book can open up wide to you and touch your soul.
+It’s a book of incredibly rich and beautiful poetry,* the kind that can touch and stir your soul.
+Yet for many people, Job remains a closed book.
+The imagery is sometimes hard to understand, and as a result, much of it goes right over our heads.
+But all it takes is a little more information, as you will find here, and this book will open up wide and speak to your soul.

-Three, Job is a remarkable book.
-It may be the oldest book in the Bible.
-While Genesis was written by Moses around 1400 BC, Job lived all the way back in the time of Abraham (around 2000 BC).
-Though we don’t know exactly when the book of Job was written down, it could have been quite early, and its transmission as oral poetry may have gone on for many generations before that.
+Three, Job is an ancient book.
+While Genesis was written down by Moses around 1400 BC, Job lived all the way back in the time of Abraham (around 2000 BC).
+We don’t know exactly when the book of Job was first written down, but as with Genesis, its transmission orally went on for many generations before that.

 An Ancient Book with Timeless Questions

 It might surprise you that Job is a non-Jewish book.
 Job was a Gentile (a non-Jew) living outside the land of Israel.
 There’s no mention of Abraham, Isaac, or Jacob.
 No mention of Israel.
 So why is Job in the Bible?
 Because it deals with the great questions about man’s existence and his relationship to God: timeless questions.
 And the answers it gives are still just as relevant and important to us as Christians today.
 Job mentions the resurrection, for example.
 He mentions the Redeemer (

 I know that my redeemer lives and at the last he will stand on the earth; Job 19:25).
 He even wrestles with such modern ideas as the prosperity gospel.
 Job is filled with rich insight into the human condition.